 How much does the drug cost without insurance?
 This will depend on the Valium dosage, the number of tablets prescribed, and whether the patient opts for brand-name Valium or generic diazepam.

 To give an example, 2mg tablets of Valium cost about $400 for 100 pills.
-If someone purchases the same number of tablets but in 10mg strength, the prescription will cost you around $1,000.
 Switch to diazepam instead and the 2mg tablets will cost about $50 for 100; the same number in 10mg strength will come to about $450.
 Keep in mind that this is the cost of diazepam without insurance; using insurance, prescribed use should only cost the standard copay.
 Additionally, the prices of medications can frequently change, so patients may end up paying more than the prices listed here.

 In the United States, Valium is a Class IV drug, which means it cannot be legally obtained without a prescription.
 For many people wondering how to get Valium without a doctor, this can be upsetting.
 Some users resort to traveling abroad to countries where it is either legal to sell over the counter or at least easy to obtain without a prescription despite the local law.
 Others look into how to get a prescription for Valium online to obtain the drug without needing to travel.
 With either option, there are potential legal ramifications, including arrest and prison time.